manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

        C:\WINDOWS\system32> C:\Manticore\bin\searchd.exe --install
           --config C:\Manticore\sphinx.conf

-   If you wanted to have the I/O stats every time you started ``searchd``, you would specify its option on the same line as the ``--install`` command thus:
+   If you want to have the I/O stats every time you start ``searchd``, you need to specify its option on the same line as the ``--install`` command thus:

    .. code-block:: bat